 The Blue Heron Bridge, located in Riviera Beach, Florida, is one of the most popular dive and snorkel sites due to its exciting underwater experience featuring artificial reefs and diverse marine life.
 The College of Coastal Georgia took advantage of this great location to give students a unique hands-on experience researching marine life through a new summer course—Scientific Diving.
 Through the course, students learned how to do research diving and later presented their projects at the College’s first Scientific Diving Research Poster Presentation.

 This is the first time the course has been offered at the College.
 Assistant Professor of Environmental Science Dr. Kim Takagi was approached by a local diving shop to introduce the course to students.
 She connected with Oneida LG2 Environmental Solutions (LG2) who provided diver training for the course.
 LG2 is an environmental company that specializes in environmental compliance services across the United States, along with ecosystem restoration and monitoring.
 The company is owned by the Oneida Nation of Wisconsin and is headquartered in Jacksonville, Florida, with a field office in Savannah, Georgia.
 Dr. Traesha Robertson, associate professor of biology, Dr. Robin McLachlan, assistant professor of geology, and Takagi received scientific diving training from LG2 representatives, then helped train students alongside LG2.
-Dr. Christine Brown, program coordinator and assistant professor of health science, provided first aid and CPR training.
+Dr. Christine Brown, program coordinator and assistant professor of health science, provided CPR/AED training, and Judy Wright, of Island Dive Shop on St. Simons Island, provided emergency first responder training and primary and secondary care training.

 “The scientific diving course requires students to go through the safety training and techniques of how to do the science,” Takagi said.
 “Then in the end, students are supposed to demonstrate that they can do the science in the field and collect the data.”